From Los Angeles to Lake Tahoe: 4 Best Ways to Get There

 1. From Los Angeles to Lake Tahoe by Car

 Highlights: Independent, self-paced travel with direct or scenic route choices

 If you want to get to Lake Tahoe from Los Angeles by car, there are two main route choices, and either way takes between seven and eight hours.
 Sometimes the choice of route depends on the weather or the season, as one way tends to get more snow than the other.

 The slightly faster and somewhat less scenic route is to take I-5 north, about five hours from LA, all the way to the Stockton/Sacramento area.
 Then you get on CA-88 for the final three hours, and this road takes you directly into the Lake Tahoe area.

 Alternatively, you can take the route via Yosemite.
 You start in LA by getting to CA-14, the Antelope Valley Freeway.
 Take this to US-395 and head north - it's the same route people take to drive from LA to Mammoth to go skiing.
 Connect with US-50 after Yosemite to continue on to Lake Tahoe.
-This route gets more snow and can even be closed during the winter time.
+This route gets more snow and can even be completely closed during the winter time.
 Either route will take you about eight hours, and each one is about 450 miles in distance.

 The least expensive way to get to Lake Tahoe from LA is to take the bus.
 Greyhound can get you there (well, to nearby Reno at least) in as little as twelve hours, with only one bus change.

 You start in Los Angeles and take a bus to Fresno.
 A typical bus itinerary has you depart LA at 10am and get to Fresno about 2pm.
 Then it's on to Sacramento, where you arrive around 5pm.
 You transfer to a different bus in Sacramento for the ride to Reno and arrive around 10pm.